pubnub/real-time-stocks/README.md

 ## The PubNub Real-Time Network
 ##### Build real-time apps quickly and scale them globally.

-The Only Global Network For Real-Time Data
+The only global network for real-time data.

-Thousands of mobile, web, and desktop apps rely on the PubNub Real-Time Network to deliver highly scalable real-time experiences to tens of millions of users worldwide.
+Thousands of mobile, web, and desktop apps rely on PubNub's real-time network to deliver highly scalable real-time data to tens of millions of users worldwide.
-Around the world, from innovative start-ups to globally recognized brands, PubNub is powering a broad variety of apps: effective real-time advertising campaigns, global telecommunications apps, immersive Massively Multiplayer Online Games (MMOGs), responsive social apps, real-time ecommerce applications, and a variety of business collaborative solutions.
+From innovative start-ups to globally recognized brands around the world, PubNub is powering a broad variety of apps: effective real-time advertising campaigns, global telecommunications apps, immersive Massively Multiplayer Online Games (MMOGs), responsive social apps, real-time ecommerce applications and a variety of business collaborative solutions.

- - 100% Cloud, No deployment, scaling, or pricing hassles
+ - Hosted in the Cloud: no deployment, scaling, or pricing hassles
  - Deployed in 11 data centers globally
- - 1000's of customers, Millions of messages per second
+ - 1000's of customers, millions of messages per second